 From Trajectories to Integrals — Antiderivatives and the Area of a Circle

-Integration is the second great pillar of calculus — it lets you add up infinitely many tiny pieces to find totals:
+Integration is the second fundamental operation of calculus – it assembles infinitely many infinitesimal contributions to compute totals:

-- Medicine: doctors calculate the total amount of a drug absorbed by your body over time by integrating the absorption rate — getting the dosage wrong could be dangerous
+- Pharmacokinetics: the total amount of a drug absorbed by the body over time is obtained by integrating the absorption rate – accurate dosage depends on this calculation

-- Space travel: NASA engineers integrate acceleration data to figure out how far a rocket has traveled and how fast it is going at every moment
+- Aerospace engineering: engineers integrate acceleration data to determine how far a rocket has traveled and its velocity at each instant

-- Architecture: architects compute the area of curved surfaces (like domes and arches) by slicing them into thin strips and adding up the pieces — that is integration
+- Architectural design: the area of curved surfaces (such as domes and arches) is computed by slicing them into thin strips and summing – this is integration

-- Animation: Pixar uses integration to calculate how light bounces off curved surfaces, making 3D characters look realistic
+- Computer graphics: rendering engines use integration to calculate how light reflects off curved surfaces, producing realistic images

 Topics Covered